bdchang403/Context-Analyzer/gcp-runner/README.md

-# GCP Free Tier GitHub Runner Setup
+# GCP Self-Hosted GitHub Runner Setup

-This directory contains scripts to deploy a self-hosted GitHub Runner on GCP Free Tier (`e2-micro`) using a Managed Instance Group (MIG).
+This directory contains scripts to deploy a self-hosted GitHub Runner on GCP using **Standard Tier** resources (`e2-standard-2` with 100GB SSD) to ensure performance and avoid disk space issues (`ENOSPC`).

 ## Prerequisites